-Sámi Siida – Márkanbáiki (summer and autumn)
+Sámi Siida – Márkanbáiki (summer)

 Sámi Siida is a reconstructed Sámi camp on the old Sámi market and assembly place Márkanbáiki that is origin for the village of Jukkasjärvi.
 Grazing reindeer, exhibitions about Sámi culture and livelihoods are found here.
 Sámi slow food lunch is served by the fire in a giant lávvu-tent; and genuine Sámi handicraft is available for purchase.